pioupiou-archive/api-doc/docs/bug-tracker.md

 # Bug Tracker

-Issues and bug with the APIs and this website should be reported here :
+Issues and bugs with the APIs and this website should be reported here:

 [https://github.com/bacpluszero/pioupiou-for-devs/issues](https://github.com/bacpluszero/pioupiou-for-devs/issues)